This is the multi-page printable view of this section. Click here to print.

 Virtual Server Auto-Scaling provides the following features.

 - Launch Configuration: It is a configuration template used to create a Virtual Server in an Auto-Scaling Group.
-When creating a Launch Configuration, you set information about the Virtual Server such as image, server type, key pair, block storage, etc.
+When creating a Launch Configuration, you set information about the Virtual Server such as the image, server type, Key Pair, Block Storage, etc.

 - Server Count Adjustment: Provides several ways to adjust the number of servers.
-Using policies, you can add a Virtual Server when the load exceeds a threshold and release the Virtual Server when demand is low, maintaining application availability and reducing costs.
-You can add and release Virtual Servers according to a schedule, and you can also manually adjust the number of servers in an Auto-Scaling Group as needed.
+By using policies, you can add a Virtual Server when load exceeds a threshold and release the Virtual Server when demand is low, maintaining application availability while reducing costs.
+You can also add and release Virtual Servers according to a predefined schedule, and manually adjust the number of servers in an Auto-Scaling Group as needed.

-- Load Balancer integration: You can use a Load Balancer to evenly distribute application traffic to Virtual Server.
-Whenever a Virtual Server is added or removed, it is automatically registered and deregistered with the Load Balancer.
+- Load Balancer Integration: You can use a Load Balancer to evenly distribute application traffic across Virtual Servers.
+Whenever a Virtual Server is added or removed, it is automatically registered with or deregistered from the Load Balancer.

-- Network Connection: You can connect the general subnet of the Auto-Scaling Group, automatic IP allocation, and a Public NAT IP.
-It provides a local subnet connection for inter-server communication.
+- Network Connection: You can connect the Auto-Scaling Group’s standard subnet, automatic IP allocation, and Public NAT IP.
+Provides a local subnet connection for inter-server communication.

-- Security Group applied: Security Group is a virtual logical firewall that controls inbound/outbound traffic generated on a Virtual Server.
-Inbound rules control incoming traffic to the Virtual Server, and Outbound rules control outgoing traffic from the Virtual Server.
+- Security Group Application: Security Group is a virtual logical firewall that controls inbound/outbound traffic generated on a Virtual Server.
+Inbound rules control incoming traffic to the Virtual Server, and outbound rules control outgoing traffic from the Virtual Server.

-- Monitoring: You can view monitoring information such as CPU, Memory, Disk of Virtual Servers created in the Auto-Scaling Group through the Cloud Monitoring service.
-Based on the monitoring information, you can use Auto-Scaling policies to set thresholds for load, and when the threshold is exceeded, you can add or remove servers.
+- Monitoring: You can view monitoring data such as CPU, Memory, and Disk of Virtual Servers created in an Auto-Scaling Group via the ServiceWatch service.
+Based on the monitoring data, you can set load thresholds using Auto-Scaling policies, and when thresholds are exceeded, you can add or remove servers.

-Virtual Server Auto-Scaling creates an Auto-Scaling Group through Launch Configuration and checks and manages the server.
+Virtual Server Auto-Scaling creates an Auto-Scaling Group through a Launch Configuration and monitors and manages the servers.

 Launch Configuration